Alison Hadley OBE

 The Teenage Pregnancy Strategy, which ran from 1999-2010, reduced the under-18 conception rate to the lowest level for over 40 years.

-However, at a national level England's rates remain higher than levels in comparable Western European countries and progress in reducing rates varies considerably between local areas.
-The Coalition Government has asked local areas to maintain their focus as part of tackling inequalities and child poverty.
+However, at a national level England's teenage birth rate remains higher than levels in comparable Western European countries and progress in reducing rates varies considerably between local areas.
+The Government has asked local areas to maintain their focus as part of tackling inequalities and maximising the life chances for young people and giving every child the best start in life.

-Continuing to reduce the rate of under-16 and under-18 conceptions is one of four priority areas in the Sexual Health Improvement Framework.
-The under-18 conception rate is Sexual Reproductive Health Profiles included as an indicator in the Public Health Outcomes Framework (PHOF) which sets the context for improving health and reducing inequalities at national and local level.
+Continuing to reduce the rate of under-16 and under-18 conceptions is one of four priority areas in the Department of Health's Sexual Health Improvement Framework.
+The under-18 conception rate is an indicator in the Public Health Outcomes Framework (PHOF) which sets the context for improving health and reducing inequalities at national and local level.

 Progress on reducing teenage pregnancy - and improving support for young parents - will also help local government improve at least 25% of the wider PHOF indicators which disproportionately affect teenage parents and their children.
 These include child poverty, infant mortality, poor maternal mental health and levels of young people not in education, employment or training.

-Making it Work: a guide to whole system commissioning of sexual health, reproductive health and HIV services, has been published by PHE to help commissioners ensure integrated and responsive services within the new landscape of local government and clinical commissioning groups.
+Making it work: a guide to whole system commissioning of sexual health, reproductive health and HIV services [PDF] is designed to help commissioners ensure integrated and responsive services within the complex landscape of local government and clinical commissioning groups.
 The guide is co-branded with NHS England, the Local Government Association and the Association of Directors of Public Health.

 Getting maternity services right for pregnant teenagers and young fathers - has been published by PHE, DH and Royal College of Midwives.